MouseBiteLabs/Game-Boy-MBC1-Cartridge/README.md

 ## Revision History

+### v1.3
+- Extended cart edge down by 0.3 mm for better fitment
+- Added OSHW logo and "SUPPORT ORIGINAL CREATORS!"

 ### v1.2
-- Replace non-donor battery management circuitry with a TPS3613-based circuit for smaller BOM and easier routing
+- Replaced non-donor battery management circuitry with a TPS3613-based circuit for smaller BOM and easier routing

 ### v1.1
 - Moved all parts on the top down to allow for compatibility with DMG-style shells